FREE SHIPPING ON ALL U.S. ORDERS OVER $100

 In Europe, the earliest evidence of metallurgy using copper have been found in sites dating to before 4000 B.C.
 It's written that the emergence of metallurgy was tied to the presence of specialized artisans, socioeconomic evolution that involved long-distance trading, and advanced knowledge of minerals and ores and their thermal reactions.

-Gold necklaces weighing more than 4 pounds, dating to the Middle and Late Bronze Age have also been discovered.
+Gold necklaces weighing more than four pounds, dating to the Middle and Late Bronze Age have also been discovered.
 These, along with cups and goblets of gold decorated with stamped circles of the sun, were at times buried with jewels and bronze vessels, constituting typical offerings by the western people.
 The Miceaneans used gold in the glorification of dead heroes.

 One vessel discovered at Knossos and dated about 1700 to 1600 B.C., is the bull's head rhyton, carved from black steatite and gold leaf horns, was used as drinking vessel.